OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 3. Retrieve the data from the jailbroken device:
    - you can ssh to your device and then extract the data (just as with a similator, either use debugging or a `find /private/var/mobile/Containers/Data/Application/ |grep <name of app>`.
 The directory is in `/private/var/mobile/Containers/Data/Application/<Application uuid>`
   - go to the directory printed with the given command using SSH or copy the folders in there using SCP (`scp <ipaddress>:/<folder_found_in_previous_step> targetfolder`.
 You can use an FTP client like Filezilla as well.
-  - retrieve the data from the keychain, which is stored `/private/var/Keychains/keychain-2.db`, which you can retrieve using the keychain dumper[3].
+  - retrieve the data from the keychain, which is stored `/private/var/Keychains/keychain-2.db`, which you can retrieve using the [keychain dumper](https://github.com/ptoomey3/Keychain-Dumper "Keychain Dumper").
 For that you first need to make it world readable `chmod +r /private/var/Keychains/keychain-2.db` and then execute `./keychain_dumper -a`
 4. Install the application on the second jailbroken device.
 5. Overwrite the data of the application extracted from step 3.
 They keychain data will have to be manually added.
 6. Can you continue in an authenticated state?
 If so, then binding might not be working properly.